tino/pyFirmata/README.md

 Install the Arduino IDE on your computer: https://www.arduino.cc/en/Main/Software

+ - Start the Arduino IDE
+ - Select the serial port under "Tools"
+ - Select your Arduino board under "Tools"
-Start the IDE and upload the standard firmata sketch into your Arduino with:
+ - Upload the standard firmata sketch to your Arduino with:
 ```
     File -> Examples -> Firmata -> Standard Firmata
 ```